LUIVITON: Learned Universal Interoperable VIrtual Try-ON: Method

 \subsection{Body/Clothing Registration}

-As shown in \cref{fig:overview} (b), the goal of this stage is twofold: (1) fit a SMPL model into the input clothing, and (2) align a SMPL+D model with the target body.
-We formulate the registration as the following two optimization problems.
+As shown in \cref{fig:overview}(b), the goal of this stage is to construct a shared SMPL-based proxy that connects the input garment and the target body.
+Using the dense correspondences estimated to SMPL in the previous stage, we (1) fit an SMPL model inside the input garment, and (2) register an SMPL+D model to the target body.
+We formulate these two steps as the following optimization problems.
+All loss definitions are detailed in \ASection{Suppl.
+B.5}.

 \paragraph{\textbf{Clothing-SMPL Registration.}} We optimize the SMPL parameters \((\theta_{c}, \beta_{c})\) to align the SMPL within the input garment.
 The registration is guided by the following weighted loss function: